First Aid: Vomiting

 - signs of dehydration, such as dry mouth, sunken eyes, decreased peeing

 - vomit that's greenish-yellow, looks like coffee grounds, or contains blood

 - a hard, bloated, or painful belly

 - extreme irritability

-- swelling, redness, or pain in a boy's scrotum
+- in a boy: swelling, redness, or pain in the scrotum

 - Wash hands well and often, especially before cooking or eating and after touching raw meat or going to the bathroom.

 - Avoid close contact with anyone with a stomach bug.